PierrunoYT/IdeaForge-AI/README.md

 python brainstorm_agent.py
 ```

+When prompted:
-When prompted, enter your brainstorming topic or question.
+1. Enter your brainstorming topic or question.
 For example:
    - "Create a mindmap about new viral products to sell on Alibaba"
    - "Please brainstorm ideas about pizza and tech"
+2. Choose whether you want to generate a mind map directly or generate ideas first:
+   - If you choose "yes" for generating a mind map directly, the script will create a mind map using the AI model.

-The script will generate ideas based on your input and create a mind map from those ideas.
+   - If you choose "no", the script will generate ideas based on your input and then create a mind map from those ideas.

+The script will display the resulting mind map in both cases.

 ## Requirements